-- The algorithm submitted for authenticated encryption with associated data (AEAD) is the sequence in Section 3.2.3 executed with XOODYAK.
-By default, the key length is $\kappa = 128$ bits, there is no global key identifier (id = ε), the nonce length is 128 bits and the tag length is 128 bits.
-The amount of data that can be processed by a key is only implied by the security claim. - The algorithm submitted for hashing is the first sequence in Section 3.1 executed with XOODYAK.
-The default output length is n = 32 bytes, or otherwise freely chosen as in a XOF.
-The limit on the message size is only implied by the security claim.
+• The algorithm submitted for authenticated encryption with associated data (AEAD) is the sequence in Section 3.2.3 executed with XOODYAK.
+By default, the key length is $\kappa = 128$ bits, there is no global key identifier but the nonce (length is 128 bits) is integrated into the id parameter (id = nonce) and the tag length is 128 bits (t = 16).
+The amount of data that can be processed by a key is only implied by the security claim.